CIS1221-2023-2024/A3-StringMatching/Wiki4.md

 manually programming the variables to contain the long string doesn't really seem to have a maximum length.
 By continuously copying and pasting the input string, it was at some point, exceeding **25,000 Characters** and was still able to run the comparison.

 We will be copying and pasting our inputs continuously, varying the character count and seeing hte result.

-At 2560 Characters of the Long String & 726 Characters of the pattern : **Maximum Memory at 17MB, Completion at 1134ms** At 24210 Characters of the Long String & 500 Characters of the pattern: **Maximum Memory at 17 MB, after 146ms Index out of bounds error was given**
+- At 2560 Characters of the Long String & 726 Characters of the pattern : **Maximum Memory at 17MB, Completion at 1.13 seconds**

+- At 24210 Characters of the Long String & 500 Characters of the pattern: **Maximum Memory at 17 MB, after 146ms Index out of bounds error was given**

 The C# Program of Boyer Moore allows for an undefined number of characters with the input string that we are to find a pattern within, but does not allow the Pattern to be found, to exceed **500 Characters**.
 This is most likely due to the two heuristics causing the algorithm to skip a large amount, exceeding that of the string length.

+#### Python

+- At 2560 Characters of the Long String & 726 Characters of the pattern: **Maximum Memory at ~47.6MB, Completion at 1.11 seconds**
+-